prathimacode-hub/DS-ScriptsNook/Deep Learning/Convolutional Neural Networks/README.md

 **Folder Contents**
 - Images - Contain Model architecture and training graph
 - Model and Weight - Contains saved weights and model object as JSON file
+- homer_bart_2.zip - dataset as zip file (extract before running notebook)

 **ADVANTAGES**

-Takes lesser time and weights are lesser in storage in CNN than ANN
+For image processing CNN takes lesser time and space occupied by the weights are lesser compared to ANN

 **CONCLUSION**

-CNN is better than ANN for image dataset
+CNN is the best for image processing.

 **YOUR NAME**